 Follow our 6 week New Zealand road trip itinerary—including accommodation and activities across the North and South Islands—starting with a flight from Brisbane to Auckland with Air New Zealand.

 Catch our latest content straight to your inbox or social feed by following/subscribing below!

 Join thousands of others and get updates straight to your inbox!
 Plus, get a massive 40% OFF some bespoke Lightroom presets, instantly.

-We’d like to thank our partners for supporting our content and allowing us to experience Wellington as guests, namely the Weta Workshop, Te Papa Tongarewa, Zealandia, YHA and Interislander ferry.
+We’d like to thank our partners for inviting us to experience Wellington as guests, namely the Weta Workshop, Te Papa Tongarewa, Zealandia, YHA and Interislander ferry.
+No payment has been made in connection with this content.
 All thoughts and comments remain our own.